 Simple English definitions for legal terms

-Read a random definition: personal statute
+Read a random definition: wrong of strict liability

 Disturbing the peace is when someone causes trouble in a public place by being too loud, starting fights, or encouraging violence.
 Each state has its own laws about what counts as disturbing the peace and what the punishment will be.
 In California, it's against the law to fight or make loud noises in public or say things that might make people want to fight.
 Breaking this law can result in a fine or even jail time.